NuGet/Home/designs/DotNet-Sources-Support.md

 - [Test Failure][Accessibility][ESN][CSY]Duplicated hotkeys show in “Options->NuGet Package Manager->Package Sources” dialog [#7822](https://github.com/NuGet/Home/issues/7822)
 - Nuget.exe sources add does not work if nuget.config does not have proper section [#1589](https://github.com/NuGet/Home/issues/1589)
 - Determine if nuget source name is case-sensitive and ensure disable and other uses works properly given that [#8668](https://github.com/NuGet/Home/issues/8668)
-- andy added one to be able to add a clear??
+- andy added one to be able to add and remove clear??
 - command to be able to convert a nuget.config to ignore all things above it.??

 Andy: if you `dotnet nuget add source` with credentials -- he doesn't like that it adds credentials in the local file if you point it towards a nuget.config.